 And whoever you’re expecting to move in, keep in mind local amenities and transport links, as well as any planned development in the area.

 In close second to east London, south London proved popular with 30 per cent of landlords.
 Both Southwark and Lambert are in the midst of large-scale regeneration projects which could see them become particularly popular areas for tenants.

 On the other hand, neither west nor north London appear to be that attractive to landlords, gathering only 16 and 17 per cent of the votes respectively.
 High property prices in both these areas could be what’s putting landlords off, but if you have the capital then both north and west London could prove lucrative.

-In our recent article on the best buy-to-let areas in London in 2016, we asked landlords to vote on their preferred area for investment.
+In our recent article on the best buy-to-let areas in London, we asked landlords to vote on their preferred area for investment.

 Here's what investors voted the best buy-to-let area in London:

 Do you agree?
 You can have your say by heading over to the article and voting yourself.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer